 The group's purpose is to support a bioregional way of life on Whidbey Island that is ecologically grounded, culturally inclusive, and intergenerationally wise.
 Despite challenges including aquifer stress, habitat loss, and waste infrastructure failures, the island holds tremendous potential through its grassroots energy, from neighborhood resilience teams and Indigenous justice work to community compost initiatives and ecological restoration projects.

-Posts tagged with this landscape group will appear here.
+Photos tagged with this landscape group will appear here.
+Upload photos to get started.

 This tab will host interactive bioregional maps created during Phase 2 mapping workshops, including ecological, cultural, and community resource layers.